 Register for Poetry & Appetite: https://www.crowdcast.io/e/z2pkci79/register

-February 2022: The Annual Blaney Lecture on contemporary poetry and poetics, which is offered annually by a prominent poet.
+Wednesday, February 23, 2022: The Annual Blaney Lecture on contemporary poetry and poetics, presented by Paisley Rekdal.
 Past lectures have been given by Elizabeth Alexander, Richard Blanco, Anne Carson, Carolyn Forché, Joy Harjo, Terrance Hayes, Susan Howe, Adrian Matejka, Sharon Olds, Alicia Ostriker, and Claudia Rankine.
-More information about the 2022 Blaney lecture, including the registration link, will be available on Poets.org in the coming weeks.
+More information about the 2022 Blaney lecture, including the registration link, will be available on Poets.org soon.

 About the Academy of American Poets